yabwon/SAS_PACKAGES/packages/baseplus.md

 ### EXAMPLES AND USECASES: ####################################################

-**EXAMPLE 1.** Space separated list of capital letters from A to Z:
+**EXAMPLE 1.** Space-separated list of capital letters from A to Z:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~sas
   %put %letters(1:26:1);